Le Pen warns France at risk of 'social explosion' over pensions reform

 "I'm not going to take part a second time in extinguishing the fire that you have started," she said, referring to the government.

-Le Pen said she had already played the role of "firefighter" in 2019 during the so-called "Yellow Vests" revolt against Macron when protesters clashed repeatedly with police, blocked roads and rioted in Paris.
+Le Pen said she had already played the role of "firefighter" in 2018-2019 during the so-called "Yellow Vests" revolt against Macron when protesters repeatedly clashed with police, blocked roads and rioted in Paris.

-Amid widespread outrage about the way in which the pensions law is being pushed through, police arrested nearly 300 people overnight on Monday-Tuesday as protesters burned bins and vandalised property in cities including Paris, Dijon and Strasbourg.
+Amid widespread outrage about how the pensions law was pushed through, police arrested nearly 300 people country-wide overnight on Monday-Tuesday as protesters burned bins and vandalised property in cities including Paris, Dijon and Strasbourg.

 Interior Minister Gerald Darmanin said Tuesday there had been 1,200 spontaneous demonstrations around the country since last Thursday, while 94 police officers had been injured.

-Le Pen, beaten twice by Macron in presidential elections in 2017 and 2022, said her opponent was "the only person with the keys" to help the country emerge from what she termed a "political crisis".
+The 54-year-old -- beaten twice by Macron in presidential elections in 2017 and 2022 -- condemned the president's decision to use article 49.3 of the constitution to force the reform through parliament without a vote last Thursday.

-The 54-year-old has condemned Macron's decision to use article 49.3 of the constitution to force the reform through parliament without a vote and has urged him to organise a referendum -- which he would almost certainly lose.
+She urged him to organise a referendum -- which he would almost certainly lose -- or new elections for the National Assembly, which opinion polls suggest would result in a slight increase in seats for Le Pen's National Rally.

-Ahead of a televised interview on Wednesday, the president told allies on Tuesday that he intended to resist calls to sack Borne and reshuffle his government, and would not be dissolving parliament or calling a referendum.
+Ahead of a televised interview on Wednesday, Macron told allies on Tuesday that he intended to resist calls to sack Borne and reshuffle his government, and would not be dissolving parliament or calling a referendum.

 She said she expected "nothing" from Macron's interview and questioned his choice of speaking at 1pm (1200 GMT) when most working people affected by the reform would be at their jobs.